freiheit-com/kuberpult/infrastructure/scripts/create-testdata/stress_testing/README.md

 ### Time

 First of all, creating this much data takes a long time.
 The manifest-repo-export-service takes and increasingly bigger amount of time processing one event the greater the number of apps.
-This is because of the UpdateArgoApps
+This is because of the [UpdateArgoApps](https://github.com/freiheit-com/kuberpult/blob/127d6ec37801b0c420688847f0c0ee113459eb77/services/manifest-repo-export-service/pkg/repository/repository.go#L700) steps that is run after each transformer.
+Our recommendation is to comment out this step if your desire is to simply generate a lot of data.

 ### Space